makarichevss/go-cli-app2/README.md

-First CLI app using Cobra
+Second CLI app using Cobra